Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 return model

-While fine-tuning assumes you have at least some labeled data in the target domain, domain adaptation tackles a harder problem: what if you have plenty of labeled data in the source domain but no labels at all in the target domain?
-This is unsupervised domain adaptation (UDA), and it is the most common and challenging scenario in real-world deployments.
+Whereas fine-tuning assumes that at least some labelled data is available in the target domain, domain adaptation addresses a harder problem: substantial labelled data in the source domain, but no labels at all in the target domain.
+This is unsupervised domain adaptation (UDA), the most common and challenging scenario in real-world deployments.

 Formal Definition

-In domain adaptation, the source and target domains share the same task (e.g., anomaly detection) but have different data distributions.
-Formally: PS(X) ≠ PT(X), but the labeling function is the same.
-The goal is to learn a model that performs well on the target distribution despite being trained primarily on the source distribution.
+In domain adaptation, source and target domains share the same task (for example, anomaly detection) but have different data distributions.
+Formally: PS(X) ≠ PT(X), while the labelling function is identical.
+The objective is to learn a model that performs well on the target distribution despite being trained primarily on the source distribution.

 Several types of distribution shift can occur: